Best Things To Do In Montreal: Tourist Attractions

 Mont Royal & Outdoor activities:

-Providing a great backdrop to the city, Mont Royal is a popular place to visit especially during the summer time.
+Not only is this one of the best things to see in Montreal, but it provides a great backdrop to the city.
+Mont Royal is a popular place to visit especially during the summer time.
 You can get some exercising running up the mountain, hike to the top, or even have a picnic during the beautiful days of spring and fall.
 The peak isn’t impressive but you are able to see incredible panoramic views of the city before reaching the top.
 Don’t forget to visit the Oratoire Saint-Joseph du Mont-Royal where pilgrims come to pay respects to St. Joseph.
 They hold great concerts and recitals in the summer at the Oratoire.

 Sightseeing & The arts:

 The sights of the city are quite impressive and will leave you in awe.
 The best way to see the city is by renting a bicycle.
 The city has over 400 miles of bike paths and plenty bicycle renting stations in the city just like in Paris.
 The Notre Dame Basilica is very impressive and the Marie Reine du Monde Cathedral is gorgeous as well.
 Don’t forget to visit the 2nd largest Botanical Garden in the world and the largest underground complex in the world where you can burn some plastic.
 The waterfront is also a great place to visit.

 The city has over 30 museums & the oldest museum in Canada resides right in Montreal: The Montreal Museum of Fine Art.
 The Canadian Centre for Architecture and the Musee d’art contemprain de Montreal are equally as impressive.